In this article we discuss a question that gets asked quite frequently in the logo design industry: “Where do you find logo design inspiration”

 I try not to force ideas they come to me once I have done the research stage and I’m fully aware of the client and scope of work, their competitors and the goals the company is aiming to achieve and the problems they are facing.

-I’m a firm believer in trusting your process as the inspiration is in the process and the inspiration can come to you at any point during the process often at times unexpected.
+I’m a firm believer in trusting your process as inspiration is in the process and inspiration can come to you at any point during the process, often at times unexpected.

-The simplest solutions are never the easiest to develop by trying to take the most relevant and simplest elements of a brand and communicate it in a simplest visual form is always challenging.
+The simplest solutions are never the easiest to develop by trying to take the most relevant and simplest elements of a brand and communicating it in the simplest visual form is always challenging.
 All logo designers should be aiming to create meaning in its simplest form that communicates visually to the brand’s audience.

 “What is your favourite style of logo design?
 And why?”